oVirt/ovirt-site/source/release/4.2.5/index.html.md

 #### oVirt Engine

- - [BZ 1596234](https://bugzilla.redhat.com/1596234) <b>[downstream clone - 4.2.5] Virtual machine lost its cdrom device</b><br>previously an ejected CDROM from VM could cause a problem when VM's Cluster level was updated from e.g. 4.1 to 4.2.
-Such CDROM device was lost and VM couldn't really use CDs anymore.<br>Now that has been fixed and CDROM devices should remain intact during upgrades regardless if they are in use or ejected.
+ - [BZ 1596234](https://bugzilla.redhat.com/1596234) <b>[downstream clone - 4.2.5] Virtual machine lost its cdrom device</b><br>Previously, when a virtual machine's cluster level was updated (for example, from 4.1 to 4.2), ejected CD-ROM devices could be lost, and the virtual machine was sometimes unable to use CDs anymore.
+This has now been fixed so that CD-ROM devices remain intact during upgrades regardless of whether they are in use or ejected.

 #### VDSM